SolarLune/bdx/README.md

 After that, you just need to enable it (you can find it in the Import-Export category - Testing support level), and then Save User Settings, so you don't have to re-enable after every blender restart.

 At that point, there should be a BDX panel in the Render properties window.

+Use
+---

+You can find relevant information in [the wiki](https://github.com/GoranM/bdx/wiki).